1994 Illinois elections: Governor and Lieutenant Governor

 Incumbent Governor Jim Edgar, a Republican, won reelection in the greatest landslide in Illinois history, excepting the election of 1818.
 Edgar carried 101 of the state's 102 counties over the Democratic nominee, State Comptroller Dawn Clark Netsch, with Netsch only winning Gallatin County.
 To date, this is the most recent statewide election in which Cook County voted for the Republican candidate.

 Attorney General

 Incumbent Attorney General Roland Burris, a Democrat, did not run for a second term, instead opting (ultimately unsuccessfully) to seek the Democratic nomination for governor.
 Republican Jim Ryan was elected to succeed him in office.

 Democratic primary

 Attorney and 1992 U.S. Senate candidate Al Hofeld won the Democratic primary, defeating former Chicago alderman Martin J. Oberman.

 Republican primary

-Former Secretary of State Jim Ryan won the Republican primary, defeating Metra Chairman Jeffrey Ladd and attorney Themis Anagost.
+DuPage County state's attorney Jim Ryan won the Republican primary, defeating Metra Chairman Jeffrey Ladd and attorney Themis Anagost.
 Ryan had been the unsuccessful Republican nominee for attorney general in 1990.